|COMMENCEMENT 2008: Commencement Speaker and Honorary Degree Recipients

 • Dr. Drew Gilpin Faust, G ’71 Gr ’75, President, Harvard University: Doctor of Humane Letters

-• Dr. Lila Gleitman, Gr ’67, Steven and Marcia Roth Professor of Psychology Emerita
+• Dr. Lila Gleitman, Gr ’67, Steven L. and Marsha P. Roth Professor of Psychology Emerita

 School of Arts and Sciences, University of Pennsylvania: Doctor of Science

 • Dr. Bert W. O’Malley, Tom Thompson Professor and Chair, Molecular and Cellular Biology

 • Mr. Cyril Ramaphosa, Founder and Executive Chairman of Shanduka Group,

 Former Secretary General, African National Congress: Doctor of Laws